Hyde Park Barracks with St Mary's Cathedral spires

 If you like exploring historic houses, you might like to visit Vaucluse House in Sydney’s eastern suburbs as well.

-Related: Check out our guide to Exploring the delights of Elizabeth Bay and Potts Point while you are there.
+Related: Explore the delights of Elizabeth Bay and Potts Point while you are there.

 Custom’s House